-Event driven eCommerce Orchestration for a JAMStack Frontend
+Event Driven eCommerce Orchestration for a Jamstack Frontend

-Of course, you want to make sure that all pages are 100% up to date with the latest marketing content and product information status like stock.
-You do not want to sell inventory that you do not have in stock - that is not good for customer experience.
-Event driven orchestration enables a fully coherent JAMStack frontend.
-Fast and always up to date.
+Of course, you want to ensure that all pages are 100% up to date with the latest marketing content and product information like stock.
+You do not want to sell inventory that you do not have in stock - that is not good for the customer experience.
+Event-driven orchestration enables a fully coherent Jamstack frontend.

-In a world where site pages are generated on demand you end up on an architecture that quickly gets bottlenecks when scaling.
+In a world where site pages are generated on demand, you end up on an architecture that quickly gets bottlenecks when scaling.
 Caching is often used to combat this with its own set of issues when backend services do not scale.

 The result is 100% updated edge delivery with several benefits:

-- Global horizontal scaling with super low latency globally
+- Global horizontal scaling with super-low latency globally

 - Great uptime with a headless distributed frontend

-- High quality frontend with quality checks on build time - you can easily introduce CI on page level
+- High-quality frontend with quality checks on build time - you can easily introduce CI on page level